operand/agency/README.md

 why all three respond to each message.
 There is an obvious difference in quality, of course.

-I also demonstrate the results of rejecting an action and directing them to use a different approach.
+I also demonstrate the results of rejecting an action and directing an agent to use a different approach.

 Behind the scenes, "FunctionAI" messaged Chatty directly and correctly relayed her response, and after I explained my rejection of the `read_file` action,